Battlefield 1943: Reception

 The game received "favorable" reviews on both platforms according to the review aggregation website Metacritic.
 In addition to having the best sales on the first day it was released, Battlefield 1943 went on to become the fastest selling download-only game after the first week.
 Battlefield 1943 was the top selling Xbox Live Arcade game of 2009, as reported by Xbox Live Director of Programming Larry Hryb.
 It sold over 268,000 units in 2010.
 As of May 2010, the game sold 1.5 million copies.

+Trivia

+"Battlefield 1943 Main Theme" by: Ian Livingstone, has a small appearance in Battlefield 6.
+The song has a small chance to play while the player is in the firing range.